franciscovillaescusa/CAMELS_Agents/README.md

 ### CAMELS papers

 The agents are able to identify CAMELS papers for a given query; for instance to see if an idea has been already carried out.
 The list of CAMELS papers is located in `Input_Text/CAMELS_papers_links.py`.
 Add any paper you want to the list for the agents to work with them.
-One the list is updated, go to `CAMELS_Agents` folder and run `python update_db_CAMELS_papers.py` to add those papers to the Chroma database.
+One the list is updated, go to the `src` folder and run `python update_db_CAMELS_papers.py` to add those papers to the Chroma database.

 ### CAMELS coding